AndyWanna/AndyWanna.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Imperial College London - Electronic and Information Engineering
+subtitle: Georgia Insititue of Technology- Ph.D. in Computer Engineering

 profile:
   align: right